imaginando/imaginando.github.io/bam/timeline.md

 direction as well as swing for each track.
 It is also possible to loop the playback of specific sections of each track’s clip.

+When you mark a step with a note, the value of the note can be defined in three different ways, and these are:
+- the note default value that is chosen on the note value of the Trigger Device
+- the note value defined by an automation value on the step in the Automations Panel
+- If any notes are being pressed on a MIDI keyboard or on the BAM´s keyboard while writing on a step, - that will be the value of the note written.
+If more than one key is pressed a chord will be written.

 You can access additional functions for some tools by using them with the SHIFT button pressed which is on the bottom right corner of the app.